Schalk1e/sicss/README.md

-# SICCS Stellenbosch: Introduction to Time-Series Modeling in R
+# SICSS Stellenbosch: Introduction to Time-Series Modeling in R

 ## Description
 Repo containing the code used for the SICSS Stellenbosch session on introductory time-series modeling in R.